Maxim Leo

 Maxim Leo (born 30 January 1970) is a German journalist and author.
-He was born in East German and studied Political Science at the Free University of Berlin.
+He was born in East Germany and studied Political Science at the Free University of Berlin.
 He has been an editor at the Berliner Zeitung since 1997.
-In 2011, he won the European Book Prize for his book Red Love, detailing his family's history during the Cold War in East Germany.
+In 2011, he won the European Book Prize for his book Red Love, detailing his Jewish family's history during the Cold War in East Germany.